-Our guide on how to find a niche market and profit from it outlines three steps for finding your niche:
+Our guide to finding a profitable niche market outlines three steps for finding your niche:

-Determine the audience potential: If you’re opening a storefront, make sure your gift basket has a lot of local interest.
-For online businesses, use tools like Google AdWords or Google Trends to see how many people are searching for the kinds of products you want to offer.
+- Determine the audience potential: If you’re opening a storefront, ensure your gift basket has a lot of local interest.
+For online businesses, use tools like Google AdWords or Google Trends to see how many people are searching for the products you want to offer.

-Research the potential profits: Once you have an idea and have verified customer interest, make sure the idea is profitable.
+- Research the potential profits: Once you have an idea with verified consumer interest, make sure it can become a profitable business.

 Who Buys Gift Baskets?

 It’s important to consider your target market when planning what and where to sell.
 Gift baskets are most frequently purchased by individuals at middle- to upper-class income levels, as well as businesses and corporations.
 Here’s a closer look:

 - Individuals: Customers may buy gift baskets for their friends, romantic partners, family members, co-workers, or acquaintances.
 They’re typically purchased for special occasions, such as birthdays, weddings, anniversaries, baby showers, holidays, or to celebrate personal accomplishments.